mind-yer-website/mind-yer-website.github.io/docs/backend/index.md

 ### Services directory

-  - all functions that use to call request to any API should be added here.
+  - A service is a class that encapsulates a single unit of functionality.
+This functionality can then be reused by other parts of the application, making the code more modular and easier to maintain.
+  - A service class is also used for 3rd party integrations and other external api services.

   - Like the following:
     - CheckoutService.php
     - DraftOrderService.php
-    - OrderService.php
+    - ShopifyService.php
-    - ProductService.php
+    - GoogleService.php

 ***

 # Laravel Shopify Package

 - install Osiset Laravel Shopify package.
-[Link here](https://github.com/gnikyt/laravel-shopify/wiki/Installation)
+[Link here](https://github.com/Kyon147/laravel-shopify/wiki/Installation)

 ***